 To continue receiving federal financial aid at the GW School of Medicine and Health Sciences, students must demonstrate satisfactory progress toward their academic objectives.
 Federal regulations require three measurements to determine SAP: qualitative, quantitative, and time frame.
 In this case, a letter must be submitted to the student's file from the Dean explaining the reason for the override.

 In determining student's academic progress, the Office of Financial Aid follows the MSEC academic review policy, which is established for all students regardless of financial aid eligibility and meets the minimum Title IV academic policy requirements.

 The School of Medicine and Health Sciences does not compute grade point averages using letter grades.
 Therefore, students must achieve the minimum grade of “P” (satisfactory completion of work) in all required courses, electives, and basic clerkships as means of progress.
-Student’s basic courses in years one and two are graded as pass/fail/honors.
+Student’s basic courses in years one and two are graded as pass/fail/conditional and incomplete.
 Clerkships, clinical electives, advanced clerkships, and clinical sub-internships are graded on the four-tier system: honors, high pass, pass, and fail.

 Students must have academic standing consistent with the MD program curriculum and graduation requirements to maintain continued financial aid assistance.
 To meet graduation requirements, students must successfully complete the prescribed courses of study of the first through the fourth years (See MD Program Class Regulations).